SrikanthBonkuri/Data_Processing-HW3-diamonds/README.md

 * Adding "clarity" as second predictor:

+Feature Matrix Shape: (53940, 9)

 <img width="459" alt="image" src="https://user-images.githubusercontent.com/45035308/201958685-9a4bd951-48c4-4549-a0e4-93fb72141b20.png">

 Explained Variance Score of log_price vs (log_carat, clarity): 0.9653665672815918

 * The 'cut' feature has 5 categories in it.
 The 'color' and 'clarity' features had 7 and 8 categories in it respectively.
-* The 2-input model (log_carat, clarity) where 'clarity' as the second predictor has best performance among these.
+* The 2-input model (log_carat, clarity) with feature matrix shape (53940, 9) has best performance among these.